Supporting your students’ academic development – what IAD can offer

 We work with Schools and Programmes to develop sessions and resources for students.
 How to contact the IAD’s Taught Student Development Team.

 The Taught Student Development Team is part of the wider Learning and Teaching Team at the Institute for Academic Development.
 We help students to succeed with their studies and to make the most of their time at University.

 We are currently a small team of 5 staff (4 FTE), providing support for the University’s 43,000 taught students.
 We offer a core programme of general academic support and also work with colleagues based in Schools to develop subject specific support.

 Study Hub - online learning resources

-Study Hub is the home of our revised and updated learning resources, offering practical advice and strategies for effective learning.
-Study Hub resources are supported by a Blog and Twitter feed @IAD_StudyHub.
+Study Hub is the home of our open access learning resources, offering practical advice and strategies for effective learning and studying.
+Study Hub resources are supported by a Blog and Twitter (X) feed @IAD_StudyHub.

-This self-enrol course in Learn is available 24/7 and has three steps to effective exams: getting set, revising effectively and exam strategies.
+This auto-enrol course in Learn has three steps to effective exams: getting set, revising effectively and exam strategies.
 Students can work through the sections or dip in and out as required.

 Our informal and interactive workshops provide support for undergraduates through to taught postgraduates, on campus and online, throughout the academic year.
 The workshops cover a range of topics from Time Management and Getting to Grips with Essay Writing, to Effective Revision and Managing Projects and Dissertations.
 Workshops can be booked online.